 The job behavior depends on the settings specified in the Algorithm Settings page and on the individual algorithm pages that define how you view the presence of Nonconforming data.
 The setting on the Algorithm Settings page is global that can be overridden by the setting on the algorithm page for that algorithm.
 These settings declare if the presence of Nonconforming data is a failure, or a success for the job.
 If Mark job as Failed is selected as a result of the above settings then the job would be aborted on the first occurrence of nonconforming data.
-If Mark job as Succeeded is selected as a result of the above settings then the job would be aborted on the first occurrence of nonconforming data.
+If Mark job as Succeeded is selected as a result of the above settings then the job will not be aborted.